bennidi/mbassador/README.md

 <h2>Credits</h2>
 The initial inspiration for creating this component came from looking at Google Guava's event bus implementation.
 Since it did not provide all the features we needed in our project, I decided to create my own implementation.
-It matured to be quite a feature rich and yet very efficient and performant message bus.
+It matured to be quite a feature rich and yet very efficient and performant implementation.

 I want to thank the development team from friendsurance (www.friendsurance.de) for their support and feedback on the bus implementation and the management of friendsurance for allowing me to publish the component as an open source project.